qubvel/open-cities-challenge/README.md

 $ make stage0
 ```

-Consist of one step - prepraing `test.tgz` data.
+Consist of one step - preparaing `test.tgz` data.
-We will extract data and create mosaic from test tiles (it is better to stitch separate tiles into one big image, so prediction network will have more context).
+We will extract data and create mosaic from test tiles (it is better to stitch separate tiles into big images (scenes), so prediction network will have more context).
 CSV file with data about mosaic is located in `data/processed/test_mosaic.csv` and created by jyputer notebook (`notebooks/mosaic.ipynb`).
 You dont need to generate it again, it is already exist.

 ---
 #### Stage 1.